AnshulAnand/Yelp-camp/README.md

 ## Project Description

-Yelp Camp is a place where you can see campgrounds You can also make your campround go online.
+Yelp Camp is a place where you can see campgrounds located throughout the world.
+You can also make your campround go online.

 ## Technologies Used